arlukin/arlukin.github.io/posts/business/_posts/2011-05-07-business-ideas.md

   Sell the system to video stores and share the revenue, maybe like spreadshirt.com.
-* Email database/system with only “verified emails”.
+* Email database/system with only "verified emails”.
 To remove all spam.
   Everybody in the system can email to each other and to people outside the system.
-But if someone not using the system emails someone within the system, they will get an email back telling them that they need to register in the “verified email database”.
-When receiving email, verified emails will end up in the Inbox, all other in a “spam-not-verified-folder”.
+But if someone not using the system emails someone within the system, they will get an email back telling them that they need to register in the "verified email database”.
+When receiving email, verified emails will end up in the Inbox, all other in a "spam-not-verified-folder”.
 To register in the system the user must prove that they are who they say they are, by phone (like on freessl), bankid, knowing someone in the system or other secure way.
 If someone is not behaving they will be baned.
-Possible to tag messages as newsletters if it’s a mass post, and they will end up in a separate folder.
+Possible to tag messages as newsletters if it's a mass post, and they will end up in a separate folder.
 * Build a taskmanagement/knowledgebase system.
-* Build a house building site, with the focus on “tudor” style.
+* Build a house building site, with the focus on "tudor” style.
 It will contain webshop with furnitures and building materials.
-Selling “house-jewelry” like gargoyles, faces on walls, animals holding balcony on their shoulders, animallamps etc.
+Selling "house-jewelry” like gargoyles, faces on walls, animals holding balcony on their shoulders, animallamps etc.
 * USB-memory with the appearance like a ZIPPO-lighter.
 Ads together with the zippo-flipper webpage.